bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-color-led-deck.md

 ---

 {% si_intro The Color LED deck %}
-The {% id_link product-color-led-deck %} gives the Crazyflie™ 2.x and Crazyflie™ Brushless the ability to light up with custom WRGB (White, Red, Green and Blue) colors, making the Crazyflie able to provide visual feedback in research, be a dazzling addition to a show, and much more.
+The {% id_link product-color-led-deck %} gives the Crazyflie<sup>®</sup> 2.x and Crazyflie<sup>®</sup> Brushless the ability to light up with custom WRGB (White, Red, Green and Blue) colors, making the Crazyflie able to provide visual feedback in research, be a dazzling addition to a show, and much more.
 This Getting started guide shows how to get up and running with the Color LED deck in the client.

 {% endsi_intro %}